JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 3: 21 November, 2018

+**Today's progress**: Time spent: 1h

+Updated a bit of CSS on the tribute page
+Started writing the survey page, also read up on CSS tips and what's the best way to write CSS

+Not too impressed with today, didn't get much done as I thought I would

+Should look into what the Tweet suggestions have mentioned!

+**Link To work** [Codepen] (https://codepen.io/jamiedavis/pen/XyZeBZ) **Link To work** [Codepen] (https://codepen.io/jamiedavis/pen/gQoGGb) **Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

 ### Day 2: 20 November, 2018

 **Today's progress**: Time spent: 1h